JnyJny/articles/PythonCLIs/python_clis.md

 You can see some of the same boilerplate code in the `click.option` decorator as you saw with `argparse`.
 But the "work" of creating and managing the argument parser has been abstracted away.
-Now the function `echo` is called _magically_ with the command-line arguments parsed.
+Now the function `echo` is called _magically_ with the command line arguments parsed.

 Adding arguments to a `click` interface is as easy as adding another decorator to the stack and adding the new argument to the function